The Deep End, Volume 2

 The Deep End, Volume 2 is the fifth studio album by the American rock band Gov't Mule.
 The album was released on October 8, 2002, by ATO Records.

-After the death of founding member and bass guitarist Allen Woody, the band began recording tracks using bass players that Woody had admired.
-Originally, there was to be one disc, but so many musicians wanted to be part of the sessions that over 160 minutes of music was recorded.
-At this point, the remaining members Warren Haynes and Matt Abts decided to split the project into two releases.
+After founding member and bass guitarist Allen Woody died, the band began recording tracks using bass players that Woody had admired.
+Originally, there was to be one disc, but so many musicians wanted to be part of the sessions that over 160 minutes of music were recorded.
+At this point, the remaining members, Warren Haynes and Matt Abts, decided to split the project into two releases.

-The Deep End, Volume 1 was issued in 2001, and Vol 2 was generally the harder sounding of the two releases although it also featured country and jazz tracks as well.
+The Deep End, Volume 1 was issued in 2001, and Vol 2 was generally the harder-sounding of the two releases, although it also featured country and jazz tracks.
 The release also featured a bonus disc, Hidden Treasure, which contained live material, a song remix, and a new studio track recorded after the Deep End sessions had ended.